di-sukharev/opencommit/README.md

 ## Git hook

-You can set opencommit as Git [`prepare-commit-msg`](https://git-scm.com/docs/githooks#_prepare_commit_msg) hook.
+You can set OpenCommit as Git [`prepare-commit-msg`](https://git-scm.com/docs/githooks#_prepare_commit_msg) hook.
 Hook integrates with you IDE Source Control and allows you edit the message before commit.

 To set the hook: